ezzabuzaid/ezzabuzaid/README.md

 - 🔭 Currently working as **Software Engineer @Equiti Group**
 - 🌱 Currently learning **Microservices Architecture**
-- 📚 Currently Reading **SQL Antipatterns: Avoiding the Pitfalls of Database Programming** by Bill Karwin
+- 📚 Currently Reading **SQL Antipatterns: Avoiding the Pitfalls of Database Programming** by **Bill Karwin and Practical Recommender Systems** by Kim Falk.
-- 👯 Ready to collaborate on open source/commercial projects
+- 👯 Ready to collaborate on open source/commercial projects.
 - 💬 Here to ask me anything about **Web/Mobile Development**